sangnhc87/tracnghiemonline/readme.md

-# firebase deploy --only functions
+# firebase deploy --only functions,hosting
-môi khi có thay

 # firebase deploy --only hosting

 # firebase deploy --only firestore:indexes